GET DIRECTV

 In total, 16 teams will make it to the playoffs.
 The top three teams from each of the Atlantic, Metropolitan, Central and Pacific divisions automatically qualify, and the four other playoff spots are awarded to the next two highest-ranking teams by regular season record in each conference, no matter which division they’re drawn from.
 Those teams are known as “wild cards.”

 Playoff teams are then seeded based on their regular season point totals.
-Teams earn two points for a regulation win, one point for an overtime loss/tie, and no points for a regulation loss during the regular season.
+Teams earn the following points during the regular season:

 If there’s a tie, there’s a series of tiebreaking statistics that are examined to determine which has the right to the higher seed.